 As for the food?
-Well it’s all been carefully sourced directly from 180 Italian family-run suppliers, the majority since Big Mamma’s inception in 2015.
-To name and celebrate a few from their current menu: Mortadella from Giovanni Bertarini in Bologna; Salvatore Corso for the freshest mozzarella di bufala; burrata from Salvatore Montrone in Puglia; prosciutto ham by Devodier which has been matured 36 months in the cellars of Parma; Vittoria Calla’s smokey yet spicy ‘nduja from Calabria; 24-month-aged parmigiano reggiano from Gennari; gambero rosso freshly plucked from the Ionian sea; and Italian Baeri caviar from the Venetian Gavieri family.
+Well it’s carefully sourced directly from 180 Italian family-run suppliers, the majority since Big Mamma’s inception in 2015.
+To name and celebrate a few from Ave Mario’s current menu: Mortadella from Giovanni Bertarini in Bologna; Salvatore Corso for the freshest mozzarella di bufala; burrata from Salvatore Montrone in Puglia; prosciutto ham by Devodier which has been matured 36 months in the cellars of Parma; Vittoria Calla’s smokey yet spicy ‘nduja from Calabria; 24-month-aged parmigiano reggiano from Gennari; gambero rosso freshly plucked from the Ionian sea; and Italian Baeri caviar from the Venetian Gavieri family.
 And when they haven’t been able to get the best of the best from Italy they’ve headed to our shores, where they’ve found high-welfare rose veal from Rachel & Jeannie in Shropshire, beef from Phillip and Ian Warren, and Big Mamma bespoke beers from Pig & Porter.

 Amen to that.

-Ave Mario | 15 Henrietta Street, WC2E 8QG
+Ave Mario | 15 Henrietta Street, Covent Garden, WC2E 8QG

 So, you’ve ticked off Ave Mario?
 Continue on and tick off the rest of Covent Garden’s best restaurants.